 Intensive Surveys: Trends in cover of benthic organisms

 Hard coral cover at Fitzroy Island Reef peaked at 36% in 1997.
 Bleaching combined with COTS feeding activity caused hard coral cover to drop from 32% in 1999 to 7% in 2000.
 Coral cover was reduced in all four main hard coral families but the impact was particularly severe for the dominant group, Acroporidae.
 Bottlebrush Acropora spp. and Montipora spp. declined by 6% and 4% respectively.
 Hard coral cover showed signs of recovery from 2004 and reached 29% in 2011.
-This increase reflected early recovery of Porites spp. cover from 3% in 2000 to 9% by 2007, Within Acroporidae foliose Montipora spp had recovered to predisturbance levels, whereas bottlebrush Acropora spp. had not.
+This increase reflected increase in cover of Porites spp. from 3% in 2000 to 9% by 2007.
+Within the Acroporidae, foliose Montipora spp had recovered to pre-disturbance levels, whereas bottlebrush Acropora spp. had not.
 The other major hard coral families have remained below 2% cover since 2000.
 In 2013, recovery of hard coral cover had stalled and 57 Crown-of-Thorns Starfish were recorded on transects.
 Coral disease was also moderate in 2013.
 In 2015 hard coral cover was 17% and Porites was the most abundant hard coral family.
 The cover of soft corals has fluctuated around 20% throughout the survey period but in 2015 had increased to 29%.
 Fluctuations in algae cover have mirrored changes in hard coral cover throughout the survey period, peaking in 2000 at 65%.
-In 2011 algae cover was 29% and the community was comprised primarily of turf species.
+In 2013 algae cover was 39% and the community was comprised primarily of turf species.
 Low level bleaching was observed in 2015 but there were no instances of coral disease.
 The density of Drupella spp. was 20/ha in 2013.